Everyone

 Employees paid per piece must still receive at least the relevant minimum wage for each hour worked.

-Certain allowances are considered as a type of pay such as:
+Certain are considered as a type of pay such as:

 • allowances for work-related travel